A Knotty Problem Solved

 A figure-eight knot using a color-changing fiber shows patches of yellow, green, and blue to indicate regions of high strain.
 This particular fiber has been immersed in an oil bath to reduce the influence of fiber drag.

-They learned that one key feature—and the thing that separates the reef knot from the granny knot-- is twist.
+They learned that one key feature — and the thing that separates the reef knot from the granny knot — is twist.

 "Twist is quite important in how knots behave," says Patil, who explains that having lots of twists going in opposite directions along the knot can kind of lock it.
 "But if lots of twists are going in the same direction, then the whole thing can roll out."